 This paper proposes a new definition of nonprofit markets based on individual-level donor behavior and donor-nonprofit network ties.
 Empirically defining markets in the nonprofit sector has been difficult, because the well-established empirical industrial organization method of market definition uses price data, and it is therefore not applicable to nonprofit donations.
 Instead, nonprofit scholars rely on market definitions based on an organization’s subsector and geographic location.
 However, these definitions fail to capture important facts about donor behavior.
 This paper defines nonprofits as competitors if they have overlapping donors.
 The definition is validated with data from the Combined Federal Campaign (CFC).
 The validation exercise shows that the new market definition predicts donor substitution among organizations 58% more accurately than the standard nonprofit market definition based on an organization’s subsector and geographic location.
 The CFC data and this donor-based market definition are also used to examine an important nonprofit policy issue—the relationship between market concentration and nonprofit spending on overhead.

 Nonprofit organizations in the United States provide a wide array of services on behalf of the government.
 In these situations, determining the optimal structure of the system is important—should more providers deliver services across smaller areas to increase local tailoring or should fewer providers deliver services across larger areas to take advantage of economies of scale?
-The answer depends on the tradeoffs between production efficiency and consumption efficiency.
 This paper examines a series of contract consolidations aimed at improving the performance and reducing the costs of the Combined Federal Campaign (CFC), the Office of Personnel Management’s workplace giving program for federal employees, which was administered by contracts with nonprofit intermediaries.
-Using a difference-in-differences analysis and nearly random consolidation timing to identify the effect of program structure on costs, fundraising outcomes, and fundraising efficiency.
-Surprisingly, I find that larger service areas typically had lower giving and costs on a per employee basis.
+Using a difference-in-differences analysis based on service area consolidations, I find that larger service areas typically had lower giving and costs on a per employee basis.
 The consolidation process itself tended to decrease average giving further but had no additional effect on costs.
 Combined, these effects yield no change in costs per dollar raised for larger or consolidated service areas; the benefits of consolidation are more modest than CFC administrators had hoped.